Dr. Gary Tanchak, D.C.

 For that reason, we made sure only to include light devices – ideally 2.2-2.3 pounds or lower.

 Achedaway Pro might be heavier than that but there’s a good reason we included it.
-We’ll talk about that when we get to it.
+We talked about that above.

 Power Also Matters

-It should be powerful enough to massage all body parts – even large muscle groups.
+From our trials, a massage gun needs to be powerful enough to tackle all body parts – even large muscle groups.
 Like we have said, you probably won’t need that much power to massage away your back pain.

 However, massage guns are not cheap, and it’s worth investing in one that is versatile enough to be used on the rest of your body as well.